hoangdanhh16/express/README.md

 ### `npm install`

-First of all, to run this project in the directory, you have to install all modules
+First of all, to run this project, you need to install all the npm packages.\
+Go into the project folder and type the following command to install all npm packages

 ### `npm start`

+In order to run the application Type the following command.\
-Runs the app in the development mode.\
+This app will run in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\